-In recognition of The Passion of The Christ, Feral House has re-released the bloody martyrology, complete with “On the Physical Death of Jesus Christ,” the entirety of the 16th-century martyrology with its original engravings, combined with illustrations executed specifically for the Feral House edition by fine artists, underground cartoonists, tattooists and murderers.
+In recognition of The Passion of The Christ, Feral House re-released the bloody martyrology, complete with “On the Physical Death of Jesus Christ,” the entirety of the 16th-century martyrology with its original engravings, combined with illustrations executed specifically for the Feral House edition by fine artists, underground cartoonists, tattoo artists and convicted murderers.

 Engravings from the 1591 Edition by Antonio Tempesta

 Illustrations by Daniel Clowes, Joe Coleman, Raymond Pettibon, Gary Panter, Mark Mothersbaugh, Peter Bagge, S. Clay Wilson, Crispin Hellion Glover, Daniel Johnston, Georganne Deen, Steven Cerio, Nick Bougas, R.J.
 Connett, Kaz, Savage Pencil, Charles Schneider, J.T.
 Steiny, Deborah Valentine, Sarita Vendetta, Bill Ward, and murderers Charles Manson, Richard Ramirez and John Wayne Gacy.